akka/akka/akka-docs/modules/camel.rst

 For publishing consumer actors and typed actor methods (:ref:`camel-publishing`), applications must start a CamelService.
-When starting Akka in :ref:`microkernel` mode then a CamelService can be started automatically when camel is added to the enabled-modules list in akka.conf, for example:
+When starting Akka in :ref:`microkernel` mode then a CamelService can be started automatically when camel is added to the enabled-modules list in :ref:`configuration`, for example:

 .. code-block:: none